JasonNg43/CPG_Customer_Analysis_Tableau/README.md

 Identify the most important KPIs with good clarity and visualize with Tableau.
 And understand different frequency, level of details and information needed for executives and senior managers towards company's performance.

 ### Dataset in this project
-- this is a 200000 transactions dataset with 15 product categories and 29 features which accumlated 120000 customers being involved.
+- this is a 200000-transactions dataset with 15 product categories and 29 features where 120000 customers were being involved.
 Product, Customer demographics, payment methods, marketing history, shipping record are included in the features.
 I identifed category C as most important product category and proceeded with that.

 ### Level 1 of the Dashboard
 - Frequency: Quarterly